 When can my child go back to school/day care after having the flu?

-Children with the flu should be isolated from other people in the home.
-They should also stay home until they are symptom-free for 24 hours (that is, until they have no fever without the use of fever-control medicines and they feel well for 24 hours.)
+Children with the flu should be isolated in the home, away from other people.
+They should also stay home until they have no fever without the use of fever-control medicines and they feel well for 24 hours.
 Remind your child to protect others by covering his or her mouth when coughing or sneezing.
-You may want to send your child to school with some tissues, wipes or gels with alcohol in them if the school allows gels.
+You may want to send your child to school with some tissues, and a hand sanitizer, if allowed by school.